allenday/docstore-manager/src/docstore-manager/tasks/Strategy_integrate_mkdocs.md

      - `examples`
    - Create placeholder files for each page defined in the `nav` section of `mkdocs.yml`

-4. Create initial content for the documentation site
+4. [DONE] Create initial content for the documentation site
    - Convert the README.md content to `docs/index.md` with appropriate formatting
    - Create a basic structure for each page with headings and placeholders
    - Link to the existing examples in the `examples` directory
+   - Note: Successfully created and verified all documentation content, including the changelog.md file.
+All pages are properly formatted and accessible through the MkDocs site.

-5. Set up GitHub Actions for automatic deployment
+5. [DONE] Set up GitHub Actions for automatic deployment
    - Create a `.github/workflows/docs.yml` file with the following content:
      ```yaml
      name: docs